swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-16-run-and-compare-experiments-with-dvc.md

 !!! tip "Running experiments programmatically"

-    If you want to try more values, you can run experiments in a loop instead of typing each command manually:
+    If you want to try more values, queue experiments in a loop and let DVC run them

-    ```sh title="Execute the following command(s) in a terminal"
-    # Run experiments for several learning rates
-    for lr in 0.0001 0.001 0.01; do
-        dvc exp run -S train.lr=$lr
-    done
-    ```

-    For larger sweeps, use the DVC queue so DVC can manage and optionally run experiments in parallel:
+    all:

     ```sh title="Execute the following command(s) in a terminal"
     # Queue experiments, then run them all